Let’s first answer what are the different bat rolling techniques or ABIs (Accelerated Break In).

 “which bat rolling technique is best for my bat?”
 That can only be answered by letting us show you what it really means to completely

 break in a bat.
-Big Dawg Bats is truly a pioneer in the bat rolling industry.
+Big Dawg Bat rolling is a true pioneer in the bat rolling industry.